KBNLresearch/ipmlab/doc/setupGuide.md

 Getting Ipmlab up running requires a number of installation and configuration steps:

 1. Add user to "disk" group (Linux only)
+2. Install Tkinter if it is not installed already (Linux only)
-2. Install the [Aaru Data Preservation Suite](https://www.aaru.app/) software and configure it.
+3. Install the [Aaru Data Preservation Suite](https://www.aaru.app/) software and configure it.
-3. Install Ipmlab
+4. Install Ipmlab
-4. Configure Ipmlab
+5. Configure Ipmlab

 Each step is described in detail below.